 These little breakfast muffins are so simple and quick to make in only a few easy steps.

-- Then divide the sausage and veggies mixture between 12 muffin cups and top with the diced red pepper and cheddar cheese.
+- Fill the muffin cups.
+Divide the sausage and veggies mixture between 12 muffin cups and top with the diced red pepper and cheddar cheese.

-- Whisk the eggs up with some milk and season the eggs with garlic powder, salt and pepper.
+- Mix and pour in the eggs.
+Whisk the eggs up with some milk and season the eggs with garlic powder, salt, and pepper.
 Then fill each muffin cup to the rim with the egg mixture.
 There should be just about enough to fill all 12 muffin cups.

-- Bake at 350 degrees F for 25-30 minutes, until the eggs are set and the edges are golden brown.
+- Bake.
+Place the egg muffins into the oven and bake at 350 degrees F for 25-30 minutes, until the eggs are set and the edges are golden brown.

-- Let cool, remove the muffins from the pan and top with some hot sauce and fresh herbs if desired.
+- Serve.
+Let cool, remove the muffins from the pan, and top with some hot sauce or buffalo sauce and fresh herbs if desired.

 How good do those look?
 Trust me, they are amazing.
 Perfect for a quick, healthy, low-carb breakfast.

-Theses Breakfast Egg muffins are also great for meal prep because you can store them in the fridge and heat them in the microwave when ready to eat.
+These Breakfast Egg muffins are also great for meal prep because you can store them in the fridge and heat them in the microwave when ready to eat.
 I make them on Sundays and we eat them all week long for a quick meal or snack.
-Easy peasy!

 How to reheat these egg muffins